NISRA-Tech-Lab/71-ssb-pcos/README.md

 This produces all the data frames required to output the final significance output.
 Data frames for new tables should be constructed in here.
 The functions used to output the data frames are found in [code/functions/significance_functions.R](code/functions/significance_functions.R)

-This script is automatically execectured when `significance_outputs.R` is run.
+This script is automatically executed when `significance_outputs.R` is run.

 #### [significance_outputs.R](code/significance_testing/final_output/significance_outputs.R)